 Wilkinson RG, Pickett KE.
 The Spirit Level.
 Penguin.
 2009.
 Buy the book from Amazon.

-You can donate online now, using PayPal to make a secure credit or debit card payment.
+You can donate online now, using a secured credit or debit card payment.

 info [at] equalitytrust [dot] org [dot] uk

 A registered charity 1161545 and a company limited by guarantee 6084965.